 You may need more physical therapy after a long bed rest.
 Also, you may miss more work if your recovery takes longer.

 Who needs over 48 hours of bed rest?

 The only people who might need longer bed rest are people with unstable fractures.
 They need to remain in bed until a brace is fitted.

 Most people with lower-back pain should apply heat or ice.
 Some people can get pain relief from an over-the-counter anti-inflammatory medicine such as ibuprofen (Advil, Motrin IB, and generic) or naproxen (Aleve and generic).
 Don’t take more than the recommended amount.

 You should see your doctor right away if:

 - You have severe back pain that lasts longer than 24 to 48 hours.

 - You have back pain with numbness, pain, or weakness in a leg or foot.

 Referral to a specialist may be helpful in these cases.

-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2014 Consumer Reports.
+Use of this report is at your own risk. © 2018 Consumer Reports.
 Developed in cooperation with the North American Spine Society.